 Being the new guy in the office can sometimes be hard.
 You don’t know where the bathroom is, can’t find the coffee or vending machines, and your work seems to take you hours longer than your more experienced colleagues.
 Just like when you are in the office, being a sports betting rookie can be just as annoying.
 Thankfully, we’re here to take you under our wing, and show you the ropes.
-On this page, you’ll find all the sports betting tips you’ll need to begin your sports betting career.
+On this page, you’ll find all the sports betting tips you’ll need to begin your sports betting career—including some approaches for future betting lines.
 Finding the bathroom?
 That part is up to you.

 Online Betting: Getting Started

-So you’re ready to begin – now what?
-Well, luckily for you we’ve created a “roadmap” below – answering the most frequent concerns bettors have as they begin.
-After reading each page you’ll be ready to choose your sportsbook, pick the best perks and avoid the dreaded drunken pitfalls.
+So, you’re ready to begin.
+Now what?
+Well, luckily for you we’ve created a “roadmap” below.
+We answer the most frequent concerns bettors have as they begin.
+After reading each page you’ll be ready to choose your sportsbook, identify the best incentives and avoid the dreaded pitfalls.
 Let’s get started!

 Picking a Sportsbook